 11 Things to Know Before Becoming an Endoscopy Tech

-Becoming an endoscopy technician can be both professionally and personally rewarding.
-You’ll be able to assist patients with gastrointestinal issues while also working in a fast-paced and evolving profession that has an extremely promising future.
+Becoming an endoscopy technician is professionally and personally rewarding.
+Not only are you able to assist patients with gastrointestinal issues, but you’ll also be working in a fast-paced profession with an extremely promising future.

 1. Endoscopy Techs Need a Strong Stomach

-The first thing you will learn is that working as flexible endoscopy reprocessor isn’t for the squeamish.
-The primary role of endoscopy techs is to assist in the diagnosis of gastrointestinal problems during endoscopic medical procedures.
-This could involve examining internal organs like the esophagus, stomach, intestine, and rectum to detect irregularities like tumors and inflammation.
+A basic endoscopy technician job description reveals that this career isn’t for the squeamish.
+You’ll assist in the diagnosis of gastrointestinal problems during endoscopic medical procedures, examining internal organs like the esophagus, stomach, intestine, and rectum to detect irregularities like tumors and inflammation.

-Endoscopy techs are sometimes required to be present and active in the operating room during procedures.
-Maintaining composure during surgeries is vital in order to be able to assist doctors and nurses, collect samples, and keep the working area sterilized.
+Endoscopy techs may be required to be present and active in the operating room during procedures.
+Maintaining composure during surgeries is vital to collect samples, assist doctors and nurses, and keep the working area sterilized.
 Most people entering this field feel a little uncomfortable at first, but experience and an accredited GI tech training program will help you adjust to it.

-Many people assume that endoscopy tech jobs don’t carry much responsibilities.
-In fact, GI techs are integral to ensuring that all stages of a gastrointestinal procedure – from preparation to cleanup – go smoothly.
+Many people assume that endoscopy tech jobs don’t carry a lot of responsibility, but these allied health professionals are integral to all stages of a gastrointestinal procedure.

-Endoscopy technicians disinfect and prep instruments that are used during surgeries and procedures.
-Part of the job is to also calibrate the instruments, particularly the endoscope (which is the device inserted into the body to examine the upper and lower GI tract).
-During these procedures, techs help physicians by handing out tools and instruments, as well as properly handling samples taken from patients.
+GI technicians disinfect and prep the instruments used during surgeries and procedures.
+Part of this job involves calibrating the instruments (particularly the endoscope, which is inserted into the body to examine the upper and lower GI tract).
+During these procedures, techs help physicians by handing out tools and instruments, as well as properly handling patient samples.

-The responsibility of endoscopy techs doesn’t merely start or end in the operating room.
-They process and intake patients, fill out paperwork, and help clean the operating room afterward.
+Endoscopy techs’ responsibilities don’t start or end in the operating room either: They process patients, fill out paperwork, and help clean the operating room afterward.

 3. GI Technicians Have to Be a People Person

-Therefore, having strong people skills and answering questions calmly will go a long way towards improving the patient experience before and after minimally invasive procedures.
+Having strong people skills and answering questions calmly will go a long way towards improving the patient experiences.

 4. It Can Be Emotionally Challenging at Times

 One of the most challenging aspects for an endoscopy tech (and any allied health professional) is keeping your emotions in check.
 Not every single patient you work with has a clean bill of health.
-It’s inevitable that you’ll be in close contact with severely or terminally ill patients, which can be upsetting at times.
+It’s inevitable that you’ll be in close contact with someone severely or terminally ill.

-While it can be challenging, it’s rewarding to know that you did everything within your grasp to provide the best patient care experience possible.
+While it can be challenging and upsetting, it’s rewarding to know that you did everything within your grasp to provide the best patient care experience possible.

 5. The Field Is Constantly Evolving

 A new endoscopy technician will notice that the technology used in GI procedures is always in flux.
 To be able to work with new equipment and instrumentation, you’ll need to keep up with trends in the field.
-Even endoscopy technicians with several years of experience under their belt read up on the most current studies and participate in professional conferences.
+Even endoscopy technicians with several years of experience under their belt are always reading up on the most current studies and participating in professional conferences.

 7. Cleaning Is a Major Part of Your Job

 In addition to assisting nurses and doctors during procedures, a significant aspect is sterilizing equipment and operating rooms.
-In particular, endoscopy techs must clean and disinfect endoscopic instruments that are used before and after each gastrointestinal procedure.
-Many of the instruments must be cleaned and cared for according to guidelines set out in manufacturer instructions.
+In particular, endoscopy techs must clean and disinfect endoscopic instruments before and after each gastrointestinal procedure, according to guidelines set out in manufacturer instructions.

 8. The GI Technician Job Description Isn’t Limiting

-One great upside about being an endoscopy technician is that you’re not likely to get bored easily.
+One great part about being an endoscopy technician is that you probably won’t get bored easily.
 In fact, the wide scope means you’ll probably be responsible for several tasks around the office or clinic.

-If they work at a private medical practice or clinic, some endoscopy techs may double as general medical assistants or work at the front desk.
-These additional roles are often administrative, meaning that paperwork needs to be completed on a daily basis to ensure the smooth running of the workplace.
+Some GI techs at private medical practices or clinics may double as general medical assistants or work at reception.
+These additional roles are often administrative, meaning that paperwork needs to be completed to ensure that the workplace runs smoothly.

-Because the duties and roles assigned to an endoscopy tech are constantly changing, you’ll need to be able to multitask to provide patients with the best service and care possible.
-It also means that you’ll always have something to do.
+Because the duties and roles assigned to an endoscopy tech are constantly changing, you’ll need to be able to multitask to provide the best service and care possible.
+Bonus: This means that you’ll always have something to do.

-Not only does it take a short time to complete an endoscopy tech program (most programs are completed in less than a year), but someone entering the field can also expect to command a strong entry-level salary.
+Not only is an endoscopy tech program short (most programs are completed in less than a year), but someone entering the field can also expect to command a strong entry-level salary.

-Recent graduates can make an average annual salary of $36,224, while the top 10% of GI technicians earn up to $43,000 a year.
-That is a pretty substantial income without having to attend a four-year university.
+Recent graduates can make an average annual salary of $36,000, while the top 10% of earners make around $43,000 a year.
+That’s a pretty substantial income without a four-year university degree!

 11. The Field Isn’t Very Competitive

-One major upside for anyone looking to train as an endoscopy technician is that there isn’t a ton of competition, particularly when compared to nursing and other allied healthcare professions.
+A major upside for future endoscopy technicians is that there isn’t a ton of competition at the moment, especially compared to nursing and other allied healthcare professions.

-Because the endoscopy tech field isn’t overly saturated with specialists, the need for specialists is expected to continue to expand.
-According to the US Bureau of Labor Statistics demand for endoscopy technicians will grow by 10-14% between 2016 and 2026.
+Because the endoscopy tech field isn’t overly saturated the need for specialists is expected to continue to expand.
+According to the US Bureau of Labor Statistics demand for endoscopy technicians will grow by 10-14% over the next decade.